privacy compliance

 Read more …

-• Privacy Act amended to increase penalties up to $50 million
+• Privacy Act amended to increase penalties to a max of $50 million

-Privacy Act amended to increase penalties up to $50 million
+Privacy Act amended to increase penalties to a max of $50 million

 The Privacy Legislation Amendment (Enforcement and Other Measures) Bill 2022 (Bill) was passed by both Houses of Parliament on the 28 November 2022 and now awaits Royal Assent.
 The Bill was passed with virtually no amendment.